OF THE WHEATEN PRINCESS

 What you have read here about Puppy Mills is unfortunately the truth.

-To learn more about these atrocities committed against innocent, helpless animals for the purpose of making money, please click on this link below:
+To learn more about these atrocities committed against innocent, helpless animals for the purpose of making money, please click on the link below:

 The next day, and the days to follow before they reached Southampton, were so full of joy and excitement for little Barnaby and Lola.